notadonut6661/Film-ranking-db/Server/docs/readme.md

 ## Uri Decoding

-UriDecoder is a class that takes 1 parameter that defines how to decode uri, and has 1 public method "Decode" which will return decoded uri as object, if you have query
+UriDecoder is a class that takes 1 parameter that defines how to decode uri, and has 1 public method "Decode" which will return decoded uri as object.

+## ENV

+- DB_HOST
+- DB_PORT
+- DB_NAME
+- DB_USER
+- DB_PASSWORD
+- PORT
+- QUERY_SEPARATOR
+- SMTP_HOST
+- SMTP_PORT
+- SMTP_USERNAME
+- SMTP_PASSWORD
+- SMTP_SENDER